-To export to AutoCAD, the designer must be using an external grid file.
+To export to AutoCAD or to export an IDF file, the designer must be using an external grid file.
 If the designer is designing a non-rectangular loopfield then all the user has to do is the following:

-- Confirm that the grid file is selected - Navigate to the File dropdown menu at the top of GLD - Choose the Export File option and export the AutoCAD file of choice - GLD will export an .scr file into the GLD2010/CAD Files folder that can be read into AutoCAD.
+Confirm that the grid file is selected

+Navigate to the File dropdown menu at the top of GLD

+- Choose the Export File option and export the AutoCAD file of choice or export the IDF file - GLD will export an .scr file into the GLD2014/CAD Files folder that can be read into AutoCAD.
+GLD will export the IDF file to the /IDF Files folder.

-If the designer is designing a loopfield using the rows across and rows down input boxes (and not using a grid file), the user must first input the loopfield design into the input boxes and then must hit the 'Create' button that can be seen in figure 4.7.
+If the designer is designing a loopfield using the rows across and rows down input boxes (and not using a grid file), the user must first input the loopfield design into the input boxes and then must hit the 'Create' button that can be seen in figure 4.5.
 Doing so will create a grid file.
 The user can then export a .scr file following the above bullet point instructions.